RSE-Cambridge/data-acc/README.md

 ### Other Installation Guides

-For an Ansible driven deployment into OpenStack VMs, please take a look at:
+For an Ansible driven deployment into OpenStack VMs (useful for testing out the ansble that creates Lustre filesystems on demand), please take a look at:
 [Development Environment Install Guide](dac-ansible/)

 For a manual install there are some pointers in: